K-Phoen/blog/content/posts/replacing-servicelb-by-metallb-in-k3s/index.md

 {{% marginnote %}}If like me you are using [Argo CD](https://argo-cd.readthedocs.io/en/stable/) (or [Flux](https://fluxcd.io/) or other), don't forget to temporarily disable its automatic sync.{{% /marginnote %}}Start by deleting existing `type: LoadBalancer` services, to ensure that no outdated routing configuration is left behind by ServiceLB.

+ServiceLB can then be disabled by adding `--disable=servicelb` on the control-plane node and restarting k3s: `systemctl restart k3s.service`

-MetalLB can be install via a Helm chart:
+MetalLB can now be installed via a Helm chart:

 ```sh
 helm repo add metallb https://metallb.github.io/metallb